performant-software/Neatline/docs/final/upgrading-to-v2.md

 # Upgrading to Neatline 2.0

-At a glance:
+**At a glance:**

   - Neatline 2.0 is a major update that improves many of the core workflows and adds lots of new features.
   - Almost all exhibits created with Neatline 1.x will behave exactly the same when migrated to Neatline 2.0.
-  - In cases where features have been changed, Neatline 2.0 provides methods to achieve the same functionality.
+  - In the handful of cases where features have been changed or removed, Neatline 2.0 provides alternative methods to achieve the same functionalities.

 ## What's New